2020 Epsom Derby Betting Preview & Tips

-The first part of the flat season fell victim to the coronavirus pandemic with the 1000 and 2000 Guineas being cancelled, however the likelihood is that Horseracing will manage to mobilise behind closed doors when given the go-ahead in the coming weeks.
+The first part of the flat season fell victim to the coronavirus pandemic with the 1000 and 2000 Guineas being postponed, however the likelihood is that Horseracing will manage to mobilise behind closed doors when given the go-ahead in the coming weeks.
 Nevertheless what impact this has on the classics remains to be seen.

 The BHA may look at delaying the meeting to later in the summer months when mass gatherings might be allowed, however as things stand there’s no hint as to when this will actually be.